Automating Schema Structured Data on Sitebulb.com}

 If you need some help getting to grips with the markup, I highly recommend this Moz post: An SEO’s Guide to Writing Structured Data (JSON-LD)

 Once you get to a point where you have written and edited the JSON-LD, you need to validate it for errors or issues.
-Fortunately, Sitebulb has a built-in standalone structured data testing tool;
+Fortunately, Sitebulb has a built-in structured data validator:

 If, for some inconceivable reason, you are not a Sitebulb customer, there are other structured data testing tool alternatives, including Google's useful but limited tool, the Rich Results Test.